 Accessible on the Skillshare platform, this online watercolor course consists of 18 lessons and 3.5 hours of video content.
 Video lessons focus on how to paint a sky, background and foreground composition, and practice sessions to help you put what you're learning into practice.
 Students will create four different landscape paintings by the end of this watercolor course.

-Skillshare offers a 14-day free trial but requires a monthly subscription of about $32 or an annual payment of roughly $167.88.
+Skillshare offers a free trial but requires a monthly subscription to gain access to its content.
 In addition to this landscape watercolor class, you can take hundreds of other watercolor classes, since Skillshare provides unlimited streaming of its online courses.

 Best for Kids: Simplified Classes Watercolor for Kids